RF Guru

 -

-Q: Can I use this choke for transmit?
+Q: Is this choke usable for TX?

-Q: Are the listed impedance values realistic?
+Q: Are the numbers real?

 Interested in more technical content?
-Subscribe to our updates for deep-dive RF articles and lab notes.
+Subscribe to our updates.

 Questions or experiences to share?
 Contact RF.Guru.